nhrones/BuenoCache-JS/readme.md

  ![alt text](buenoCache.png)

 You can appreciate the performance of this persisted cache, by deleting the IndexedDB dataset while the app is running.
-On the next mutation operation of buenoCache, the app will reconstruct the IndexedDB row.
+On the next mutation operation of bueno-cache, the app will reconstruct the IndexedDB.
 This is imperceptible to the UX, as this is mostly off-UI-thread.

-If you then again delete the IndexedDB row, and then _refresh the page_, you'll see a
+If you once again delete the IndexedDB, and then _refresh the page_, you'll see a
 _creation_ message on restart.
 It will take < 250ms to recreate and persist
 a _new_ set of (100,000 user objects, ~ 7.6 MB in IDB).